The coronary arteries supply blood and oxygen to the heart. Coronary artery spasm is a brief, sudden narrowing of one of

 The goal of treatment is to control chest pain and prevent a heart attack.
 A medicine called nitroglycerin can relieve an episode of pain.

 Coronary artery spasm is a chronic condition.
-However, treatment usually helps control symptoms.
+However, treatment most often helps control symptoms.

 Immediately call your local emergency number (such as 911) or go to the hospital emergency room if you have a history of angina and the crushing or squeezing chest pain is not relieved by nitroglycerin.
 The pain may be due to a heart attack.
 Rest and nitroglycerin often do not completely relieve the pain of a heart attack.

 A heart attack is a medical emergency.
-If you have symptoms of a heart attack, seek immediate medical help.
+If you have symptoms of a heart attack, seek medical help right away.

 Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.